GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-cicd-plan-sa.md

 # tftest skip
 ```

-When a merge branch is set as in the example aboce, the CI/CD workflow will have two separate flows:
+When a merge branch is set as in the example above, the CI/CD workflow will have two separate flows:

 - for PR checks, the OICD token will be exchanged with credentials for the `plan`-only CI/CD service account, which can only impersonate the `plan`-only automation service account
 - for merges, the current flow that enables credential exchange and impersonation of the `apply`-enabled service account will be used